guettli/bad-naming-examples/README.md

 Furthermore, in the context of Kubernetes, the yaml manifests contain entries like "Kind: Pod", which is an entirely different concept.

 Grrr.

+## Longhorn: Node

+Kubernetes uses the term "node".
+Longhorn uses the same term for their CustomResourceDefinitionn for Kubernetes nodes which gets used by Longhorn.
+Technically there is no issue, since
+Kubernetes uses "Group Version Kind" to address resources, but for humans it can be confusing.

+Longhorn should have used a different term.

 # Related